Current stable version: 0.5.103 development: 0.6.50 Last updated: 2008-10-03

 Development

-The modules are standard unix shared objects (dynamic libraries) and they're loaded dynamically from the host application.
+Modules are standard unix shared objects (dynamic libraries), loaded dynamically from the host application.
 You can write your own modules in any programming language, if they could generate compatible so libraries (e.g. gcc, Kylix, FPC).
 If you are using Pascal or other non-C languages you have to use the cdecl directive or such equivalent.
 If the module is dependent on some other system libraries not present in the system running in, it will simply display an error message to the debug log and the module will not be available in the application.

 There are two modules available in the sources: gnome-vfs and null.
 You can use the null module to start making your own plugin, there is a skeleton of all functions used in the current version of VFS API.
 With included Makefile, you can easily compile the module and test the binary version.
 You can also take a look to the file uVFSprototypes.pas, there are simple comments to each function used in the API.
 Please note that the API is not fully stable yet, there will be probably some minor changes in the future, mostly for better error handling.
 I will not describe here detailed comments for each function, maybe when the VSF API v3 will be finished (corrected and working stable VFS API).